catalogfi/docs/docs/catalog-accounts/instant-wallet/introduction.md

 # Introduction

-All Catalog Accounts come in-built with an Instant Wallet.
+All Catalog Accounts come with the ability to open an Instant Wallet.
 An Instant Wallet is a special type of wallet which enables instant transfers and cross-chain swaps, without requiring any form of trust.
 It does this through a 2-of-2 multi-sig requirement with the [Guardian](guardian) component, which allows users to bypass confirmation delays.

 ## Funding